-- A) Injury Reporting: - i) Employees are required to report his/her injury to their Supervisor immediately and no later than the end of the work shift. - ii) The affected Supervisor completes Supervisor Report of Injury or Illness (SRII) form and forwards the document to the appropriate Human Resources Specialist (HRS) by shift's end.
+- A) Employees are required to report his/her injury to their Supervisor immediately and no later than the end of the work shift. - B) The affected Supervisor completes Supervisor Report of Injury or Illness (SRII) form and forwards the document to the appropriate Human Resources Specialist (HRS) by shift's end.
 If it is not possible to complete the report by shift's end, the report must be submitted within two (2) hours of shift start up the next day.
-HR shall forward the report to Risk Management. - iii) Risk Management will utilize the SRII form to create a First Report of Injury (FROI) in the Third-Party Administrator's (TPA) system upon receipt of SRII. - iv) The TPA system generates a FROI and the TPA supervisor assigns the claim to a TPA claims adjuster.
+HR shall forward the report to Risk Management. - C) Risk Management will utilize the SRII form to create a First Report of Injury (FROI) in the Third-Party Administrator's (TPA) system upon receipt of SRII. - D) The TPA system generates a FROI and the TPA supervisor assigns the claim to aTPA claims adjuster.